-- Transportation for the beneficiary or family members; a. - b.
+- a.
+Transportation for the beneficiary or family members; - b.
 Any habilitation activities; - c.
-Time spent attending or participating in recreational activities unless tied to specific planned social skill assistance;
+Time spent attending or participating in recreational activities unless tied to specific planned social skill assistance; - d.
+Clinical and administrative supervision of Medically Monitored Intensive Inpatient Services staff, which is covered as an indirect cost and part of the rate; - e.
+Covered services that have not been rendered;